roblaing/erlang-webapp-howto/unit4/README.md

 Luckily a Google search revealed someone on <a href="https://stackoverflow.com/questions/3768197/erlang-ioformatting-a-binary-to-hex">
 stackoverflow</a> had written a nifty list comprehension for me to cut 'n paste.

-I put the function below in my `webutil` module file.
-Since it's only used by the `logged_in(Req)` function coming up next, I didn't add it to the export list.
+I put the function below in my `webutil` module file and added it to the export list.

 ```erlang
 -spec create_hash(Input::binary()) -> Hexdigest :: string().